Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

-The simulations reveal the existence of several metastable intercalation sites for H in the 1$T$-TiSe\ped{2} lattice, indicating that it can easily be ``trapped" (at $T=0$) in different local energy minima.
-Nevertheless, at low concentrations ($\mathrm{x}\lesssim 0.1$) H preferentially sits in the van der Waals (vdW) gap at the ``bridge'' position between two Se-atoms belonging to different planes (Fig.\,\ref{figure:theory}a) and acts as an electron donor, rigidly shifting the Fermi level in the conduction band of TiSe\ped{2} (Fig.\,\ref{figure:theory}b).
-This simple rigid-band-shift picture breaks down at intermediate concentrations ($\mathrm{x}\approx 1$).
-Although here H populates preferentially the same intercalation sites, it strongly distorts the intrinsic bandstructure of $1T$-TiSe\ped{2}, lowering the first conduction band, which results in a partially-filled Ti-$d_{z^2}$ band in the intrinsic energy gap (Fig.\,\ref{figure:theory}c).
-A further increase in doping level, to the concentration determined in fully-doped H\ped{x}TiSe\ped{2} samples by NMR ($\mathrm{x}\approx 2$), leads to the emergence of two possible phases.
-One is characterized by the formation of H$_2$ molecules in the vdW gap and a band structure akin to that of intrinsic 1$T$-TiSe\ped{2} (Supplementary Fig.\,8).
-The other is an insulating phase, achieved when the stoichiometry is {\em exactly} 2 H atoms per unit cell (Fig.\,\ref{figure:theory}d).
-Real H\ped{x}TiSe\ped{2} samples are likely characterized by a strong disorder in the distribution of H atoms and they will thus exhibit a mixture of different phases.
-Disorder effects at high H concentrations also hinder the construction of a reliable structural model (indeed, all structural models were found to be dynamically unstable, indicating the formation of long-range structural distortions involving both H atoms and the TiSe$_2$ matrix).
+Conversely, a further increase in doping level, to the concentration determined in fully-doped H\ped{x}TiSe\ped{2} samples by NMR ($\mathrm{x}\approx 2$), leads to the emergence of two possible phases.
+One is characterized by the formation of H$_2$ molecules in the van der Waals gap and a band structure akin to that of intrinsic 1$T$-TiSe\ped{2} (Supplementary Fig.\,10b).
+The other is a metastable insulating phase, achieved when the stoichiometry is exactly 2 H atoms per unit cell (Supplementary Fig.\,10d).
+The actual H\ped{x}TiSe\ped{2} samples are likely to be characterized by a strong disorder in the distribution of H atoms, and will thus exhibit a mixture of different single phases which however all turn out to be dynamically unstable (see Supplementary Note 8 for further details).
+This in turn prevents a full \emph{ab-initio} calculation of the properties of the real system, in particular for the calculation of the SC critical temperature.